 Papers addressing various modelling approaches applied in manufacturing domain will be presented.
 Proposed topics include, but are not limited to, traditional discrete-event simulation models in manufacturing design and optimization, aggregated first principle models, data-driven models, big data and AI approaches, and related applications in manufacturing control and optimization.

 Modeling and Control of Smart Material Systems

-Organizers: G. Rizzello, Saarland University, Germany
+Organizers: G. Rizzello and J. Rudolph, Saarland University, Germany

 In recent years, many researchers have shown an increasing interest in the field of ‘smart materials’.
 This term refers to those materials such as dielectric elastomers, shape memory alloys, and piezoelectrics, whose mechanical properties can be controlled by means of external stimuli, e.g., electrical, magnetic, thermal, chemical.
 Thanks to their unique features, smart materials permit to realize novel mechatronic systems capable of performance not achievable with standard transduction technologies.
 However, smart materials exhibit a complex dynamic behavior, often affected by severe nonlinearities, rate-dependent phenomena, and hysteresis, which makes their modeling and control a particularly challenging task.
 The aim of this minisymposium is to illustrate and discuss several challenges arising from the complex behavior of smart materials.
 Particular emphasis is given to the effects of nonlinearities exhibited by different types of smart materials, in relation to their performance in open- and closed-loop, as well as to the development of physics-based models capable of reproducing such phenomena.